Shanmukhi1920/Energy-Efficiency-Prediction/README.md

 # Overview
-This project uses machine learning to predict heating and cooling loads in buildings based on architectural features.
+The Energy Efficiency Prediction project integrates MLflow for experiment tracking and applies machine learning techniques to forecast heating and cooling loads in buildings.
+It emphasizes the utilization of architectural features to enhance the understanding of energy efficiency and to increase the accuracy of model predictions.

 # Repository Contents
 - `ENB2012_data.csv`: Dataset with architectural features and target variables.
 - `notebook.ipynb`: Jupyter notebook with the project's code and analysis.
 - `mlruns/`: MLflow logs and registered models.

-# Workflow Summary
+# Methodology
-- **Data Processing:** Data loading, cleaning, and preprocessing, including standardization and train-test split.
-- **Feature Engineering:** Creation of new features and elimination of redundant ones for enhanced model accuracy.
+- **Exploratory Data Analysis:** Involves the loading of data and conducting EDA using histograms, scatter plots, and heatmaps.
+- **Feature Optimization:** Focuses on enhancing the dataset by implementing strategic feature engineering, aiming to refine and utilize the most relevant information.
+- **Data Preprocessing:** Involves preprocessing of data, which includes tasks like standardizing data and splitting it into training and testing sets.
-- **Model Development:** Training and evaluation of Decision Tree, Random Forest, and Gradient Boosting Regressors using MLflow.
+- **Model Training and Evaluation:** Involves the development and assessment of various regression models, such as Decision Trees, Random Forests, and Gradient Boosting
-- **Model Analysis:** Performance metrics analysis (RMSE, MAE, R²) and feature importance studies.
-- **Deployment:** Models registered in MLflow, with the best models transitioned to production.
+- **Key Feature Identification:** Conducts a thorough analysis to pinpoint and emphasize critical features impacting model predictions, like 'Relative Compactness' and 'Overall Height'.
+- **Performance Assessment:** Focuses on evaluating the models based on key performance indicators, including RMSE, MAE, and R², coupled with an analysis of feature impacts.
+- **Utilization of MLflow:** Employing MLflow for comprehensive experiment tracking, efficient model management, and ensuring streamlined deployment of models to production environments.

 # Installation and Usage
 To set up the project, clone the repository, install dependencies, and navigate to the directory.
 Run Jupyter Notebook to view the project: